matrix-org/matrix-spec/content/application-service-api.md

 {{% /boxes/note %}}

 Application services register "namespaces" of user IDs, room aliases and room IDs.
-These namespaces are represented as regular expressions.
-An application service is said to be "interested" in a given event if one of the IDs in the event match the regular expression provided by the application service, such as the room having an alias or ID in the relevant namespaces.
-Similarly, the application service is said to be interested in a given event if one of the application service's namespaced users is the target of the event, or is a joined member of the room where the event occurred.
+An application service is said to be "interested" in a given event if it matches any of the namespaces.

 An application service can also state whether they should be the only ones who can manage a specified namespace.
 This is referred to as an